Pfed-prog/dspyt-webpage/dspyt/authors/pavel-fedotov.md

 linkedin: https://www.linkedin.com/in/pavel-fedotov-pinsave/
 github: https://github.com/pfed-prog
 title: "Pavel Fedotov - Dspyt DAO profile"
-description: "Full stack blockchain developer with over 4 years of experience in Rust, Solidity, Python, JavaScript, React and NextJs."
+description: "Full stack blockchain developer with over 6 years of experience in Rust, Solidity, Python, JavaScript, React and NextJs."
 ---

-Pavel Fedotov is a seasoned Full Stack Blockchain Developer with over four years of experience in engineering innovative decentralized applications (dApps) across a diverse tech stack.
+Pavel Fedotov is a seasoned Full Stack Blockchain Developer with over six years of experience in engineering innovative decentralized applications (dApps) across a diverse tech stack.
 Proficient in Rust, Solidity, Python, JavaScript, TypeScript, React, and Next.js, Pavel has successfully integrated cutting-edge technologies to build scalable solutions that cater to the evolving needs of the decentralized ecosystem.

 ## Professional Achievements